MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-graph.md

 ---
 title: Configure a multitenant organization using PowerShell or Microsoft Graph API (Preview)
-description: Learn how to configure a multitenant organization in Microsoft Entra ID using Microsoft Graph Powershell or Microsoft Graph API.
+description: Learn how to configure a multitenant organization in Microsoft Entra ID using Microsoft Graph PowerShell or Microsoft Graph API.
 author: rolyon
 manager: amycolannino
 ms.service: entra-id